 - Technical assistance

 - Workshops and field days covering topics including organic production practices, certification, conservation planning, business development (including navigating the supply chain), regulations, and marketing

-- Help transitioning and recently transitioned producers overcome technical, cultural, and financial shifts during and immediately following certification.
+- Help producers overcome technical, cultural, and financial shifts during and following certification.

 - Engage educational and training institutions (including crop advisors and extension agents) on organic workforce training and education and future human capital planning.

 Over time, technical assistance resources will be made available to all candidate and existing organic farmers through the USDA website.

 TOPP is a collaborative effort involving many partners working together towards a common goal.
 The TOPP partnership network covers six regions: the Mid-Atlantic/Northeast, Southeast, Midwest, Plains, Northwest, and West/Southwest.
 Organizations in these regions are actively forming partnerships to serve transitioning and existing organic farmers.
 TOPP regions are set geographically and form a mix of states that are well-represented in organic and states that are currently underserved.
 Additional partners will be added as the initiative unfolds, as it will take more time to identify partners that have been traditionally under-represented in organic.